harisaran2022/GrowMate/README.md

 # GrowMate

-GrowMate is an AI-powered farming solution designed to assist farmers in optimizing their agricultural practices.
+Growmate is an AI-powered farming solution designed to assist farmers in optimizing their agricultural practices.
 This Flask-based web application integrates advanced features such as plant disease detection and farm management tools to enhance productivity and sustainability. ([growmate.tech](https://growmate.tech/?utm_source=chatgpt.com))

 ## Features